The video Why the ridiculous Red Light wellness trend just might work created an avalanche of red light therapy questions.

 I Do Not Play a Doctor on TV

 The medical information on this site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
-This information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.
 Please consult your health care provider before making any healthcare decisions or for guidance about a specific medical condition.
-EMF Channel disclaims responsibility, and shall have no liability, for any damages, loss, injury, or liability whatsoever suffered as a result of your reliance on the information contained in this site.
-EMF Channel does not endorse specifically any device, treatment, or procedure mentioned on the site.
+YOU ARE RESPONSIBLE FOR YOUR DECISIONS.

 Wellness Devices Do Not Treat or Cure